PyHDI/Pyverilog/README.md

 (Bind dest:top.led tree:(Partselect Var:(Terminal top.count) MSB:(IntConst 23) LSB:(IntConst 16)))
 ```

 Let's view the result of dataflow analysis as a picture file.
 Now we select 'led' as the target.
 Please type the command as below.
+In this example, Graphviz and Pygraphviz are installed.

 ```
-python3 pyverilog/dataflow/graphgen.py -t top -s top.led test.v
+python pyverilog/dataflow/graphgen.py -t top -s top.led test.v
 ```

 Then you got a png file (out.png).
 The picture shows that the definition of 'led' is a part-selection of 'count' from 23-bit to 16-bit.